Eligibility for insurance

 You may appeal an eligibility determination in writing to Benefits within 30 days of receiving an eligibility notice.
 You’ll need to complete an appeal form and note the specific reasons for your appeal.

 If you need more information about the appeal process, see file an appeal on the PEBB website.
-You’ll need to send your appeal form to the UW Benefits Office for a first-level review, not the Health Care Authority.
+You’ll need to send your appeal form to the Integrated Service Center for a first-level review, not the Health Care Authority.